July–August 2022 United States floods: August 5

+All roads into Death Valley National Park were closed due to major flash flooding.
+Rainfall in Death Valley totaled 1.70 in, setting a new (since surpassed) single-day rainfall record; the amount was around 75 percent of the area's annual average precipitation.
+After the storm, the Federal Highway Administration gave $11.7 million to the National Park Service to fix roads in the park following the flooding.

 Illinois/Mississippi

 August 2

 Parts of central Illinois received very heavy rainfall from the evening of August 1 into August 2.
 Numerous counties were impacted by flooding, with flooding reported near the cities of Decatur, Dawson, Spaulding, and Barclay.
 In downtown Decatur, numerous roadways were flooded, leaving vehicles submerged.
 Parts of Jasper and Richland counties received the most rainfall from the event, totaling 8–12 in, with rainfall rates reaching 2 in per hour.

 Areas near Canton, Mississippi also received very heavy rainfall on August 2, leading to flash flooding that trapped people in homes in Madison County.
 Numerous people were rescued by fire department crews from houses and offices after some areas received up to 8 in of rainfall in a few hours.
 Roads were closed due to high water, and vehicles were submerged along roadways and in parking lots.

 August 24–27

 Parts of Central Mississippi received very heavy rainfall starting on August 24.
 Flash flood emergencies were declared, and up to 8.89 in of rain fell.
 This led to severe effects on water systems near Jackson, leaving many residents without clean drinking water.
 At one point, the city temporarily ran out of bottled water to give to residents.
 During the storm, parts of I-20 closed.

 These floods contributed largely toward August 2022 becoming the wettest August on record for Mississippi.